Release Notes

 $commit_author_name

-Section titled “$commit_author_name”The name of the author of a conventional commits or the commit which introduced a change file.
+Section titled “$commit_author_name”The name of the author of a conventional commit or the commit which introduced a change file.

 Knope will skip templates containing this variable for change files that aren’t committed.